 The Department of Art and Design occupies several buildings on campus.
 Its main facility is Calcia Hall which houses all the Visual Arts studios, a 122-seat auditorium, mediated lecture rooms, as well as the main administrative and faculty offices.
 The BFA in Product Design program occupies the second floor of Finley Hall which includes a dedicated fabrication studio and lecture/workroom.
 Specialized computer labs for Animation, Digital Photography, Visual Communication Design and Product Design are located on the lower level of Sprague Library.
 Facilities for the Fashion Studies program are located on the lower level of Life Hall.
-Students also have access to arts facilities outside the department, including the School of Communication and Media and the George Segal Gallery.
 Many of the department’s facilities have been renovated or newly built to meet the high-quality standards of our studio programs.

 Animation/Illustration and Product Design Lab

 This is a specialized computer lab equipped with 19 High-performance PC workstations with 27″ Wacom Cintiqs on Ergo stands and current, industry-standard modeling and animation software, such as Maya, LightWave, Cinema 4D, Mirage and Solidworks.